 I sing the three verses that are on the Flatt & Scruggs recording, and occasionally add Jimmy Martin's second verse to this for a fourth verse.

 For the chorus, I sing the set of lyrics that are on the Flatt & Scruggs recording.
 Notice that there is a difference between the lyrics for the 1st and 3rd lines of the chorus.
 The first line is the same as the title of the song ('All the good times are past and gone'), but the third line is: 'All the good times have passed and gone.'

 Since the starting note for the melody of the chorus is the third of the 1 chord (a C# note when in the key of A), the starting note for the tenor harmony is the fifth of the 1 chord (an E note when in the key of A), and the starting note for the baritone harmony is the root of the 1 chord (an A note when in the key of A).

-15 songs were played at the jam on Thursday: 11 from the main list, 2 from the additional songs list, and 2 that are on neither list:
+13 songs were played at last night's jam: 9 from the main list, and 4 from the additional songs list:

 All The Good Times Are Past And Gone - A